selfless1438-arch/Todo-List-Local-Storage/readme.md

 ## 🚀 Features

 - ✅ Add new tasks
+- 🌗 Dark & Light with shortcut key.
 - 🗑️ Delete tasks
 - ✔️ Mark tasks as completed
 - 💾 Persistent storage using LocalStorage